The Names of the Christmas Child

 Let’s look at Mathew chapter 2:4 “When he had called together all the people’s chief priests and the teachers of the law, he asked them where the Christ was to be born.”

-God bless you all and may have a memorable Christmas!
+God bless you all and may the Christmas Child help you to have a memorable Christmas!

-(This is a transcript of a sermon that was preached at the People’s Church in Sri Lanka in December 2017.
-To see the video of this sermon, please click the link below).
+(This is a transcript of a sermon that was preached at the People’s Church in Sri Lanka in December 2017 titled ‘The 4 Powerful Names Of The Christmas Child’ ).